J. W. Robinson's: Flagship store construction

-1950s-1980s
+Acquisition by ADG and expansion

 Associated Dry Goods (ADG) bought Robinson's in 1955 (the term used by CEO Edward R. Valentine in the press was that Robinson's "affiliated with" ADG.)
 At that time the chain's sales were $32.5 million annually, with $12 million coming from the Beverly Hills branch.

-California Branch buildout

 Unlike competitors Bullock's, Desmond's, I. Magnin and Silverwoods, in the 1930s and 1940s, Robinson's did not establish branches in the outlying upscale retail districts such as Wilshire Boulevard, Pasadena, or Westwood, except for a small Palm Springs shop at the Desert Inn that was originally a Bullock's.
 Only starting in 1952 did it open its first of what would become about 30 branches, in Beverly Hills (see below).